Métis culture is a critical feature of all Gabriel Dumont Institute programming.

 Read MoreThe Virtual Museum of Métis History and Culture contains 11,000 documents.

 Read MoreCulture is the sum of the attitudes, customs, and beliefs that distinguish one group of people from another.
-At Gabriel Dumont Institute, Métis culture, traditions, and history guide our organization.
+The Gabriel Dumont Institute is guided by Métis culture, traditions, and history.

-GDI is committed to the publication and development of Métis-specific cultural, literary, and educational resources for Métis children, youth, adults, and the non-Aboriginal community.
+The Gabriel Dumont Institute is committed to the publication and development of Métis-specific cultural, literary, and educational resources for Métis children, youth, adults, and the non-Indigenous community.

 The Métis Cultural Development Fund Program seeks to fund activities that preserve, strengthen, and transmit Métis culture and traditions in Saskatchewan.